“History is our inheritance. He who cannot draw on three thousand years is living hand to mouth.” — Goethe

 Here’s what every subscriber gets:

-✒️ A weekly essay with contextual historical quotes and deep thoughts on leadership, communication, and humanity, connected to a current event.
+✒️ A weekly essay with contextual historical quotes and deep thoughts on leadership, communication, and humanity, connected to the challenges you face today.

 💡 Occasional Timeless Reflections: quotes that may inspire some thoughts about leadership and life.

-🎙Notifications of new episodes of the Timeless Leadership podcast every Monday, when seasons are active.
+🎙Notifications of new episodes of the Timeless Leadership podcast.

-NB: you can customize your settings to determine which you subscribe to.
+All subscribers can customize their settings to determine which sections they subscribe to.

 Premium Subscription: The Ampersand Guild